 Practice Under Realistic Conditions

 Timed practice is essential.
-The AFOQT’s strict time limits catch many unprepared candidates off guard.
-Simulate actual test conditions including the full duration, limited breaks, and no calculator use.
+The AFOQT’s strict time limits catch many unprepared candidates.
+Simulate actual test conditions including full duration, limited breaks, and no calculator.

 Focus on Your Target Composite

-If pursuing pilot training, emphasize the subtests that contribute to the Pilot composite.
-CSO candidates should prioritize different subtests.
-Understanding which scores matter most for your goals helps allocate study time efficiently.
+If pursuing pilot training, emphasize subtests contributing to the Pilot composite.
+CSO candidates should prioritize differently.
+Understanding which scores matter helps allocate study time.

 Build Vocabulary Systematically

-The Verbal Analogies and Word Knowledge subtests reward strong vocabulary.
+Verbal Analogies and Word Knowledge reward strong vocabulary.
 Study vocabulary lists, use flashcard apps, and read challenging material daily.
-Even 15 minutes of vocabulary work each day compounds over weeks of preparation.

 Master Mental Math

-Without calculators, you need strong mental math skills for Arithmetic Reasoning and Math Knowledge.
-Practice estimation techniques, memorize common calculations, and work problems by hand during preparation.
+Without calculators, you need strong mental math skills.
+Practice estimation techniques, memorize common calculations, and work problems by hand.

 Learn Aviation Fundamentals

 For Instrument Comprehension and Aviation Information, study basic flight principles even if you’ve never flown.
-Learn how attitude indicators work, understand the four forces of flight, and study common aviation terms.
+Learn how attitude indicators work and understand the four forces of flight.

 Test Day Preparation